 Through the U.S. Department of Energy's IAC program, we provide no-cost energy assessments for New England manufacturers and water/wastewater treatment facilities.
 Our team of engineers reviews your utility bills and spends a day on-site, and then we provide a confidential report recommending cost-effective measures to improve energy efficiency, reduce pollution and waste, and lower operating costs in your facility.
-Learn about the program, eligibility criteria, and success stories on our IAC page.
+Learn about the program, eligibility criteria, and success stories on our IAC page

-As partners in the U.S. Department of Energy, we offer no-cost screenings, technical assistance, economic analysis, and expert advice to help determine if CHP is a good fit for sites throughout New York and New Jersey.
-Learn more on the CHP Technical Assistance Partnership site.
+As partners in the U.S. Department of Energy's New York-New Jersey CHP Technical Assistance Partnership, we offer no-cost screenings, technical assistance, economic analysis, and expert advice to help determine if CHP is a good fit for sites throughout New York and New Jersey.
+Learn more on the NY-NJ CHP Technical Assistance Partnership site.

 MAEEP is a training program that supports deployment of energy efficiency technologies and tools to the industrial, commercial, institutional and public sectors by offering low cost technical training workshops in Massachusetts.
 Discounted registration may be available for Eversource or National Grid customers and government or non-profit employees.
-Learn more and see our upcoming training schedule at maeep.org.
+Learn more and see our upcoming training schedule at maeep.org

 CEERE is a partner with other UMass programs and government agencies in this initiative to promote and support energy and environmental measures that can reduce operating costs in food and beverage businesses.
-Learn more about this initiative and upcoming workshops at ceere.org/food.
+Learn more about this initiative and upcoming workshops at ceere.org/food